 - Total Time: 3 hours 45 minutes

-- 3-4 pounds short ribs, patted dry and well seasoned on both sides with salt and pepper
+- 3 pounds boneless short ribs, pat dry with paper towels and seasoned on both sides with salt and pepper

 - 2 tablespoons vegetable oil

 - 2 tablespoons tomato paste

 - 1 (28-ounce) can whole San Marzano plum tomatoes, including juice

 - 2 cups water

 - 3 Yukon gold potatoes, peeled and cut into quarters